Gauthier-Gad/team/InstallVM.md

 You will use proxywsg.crlc.intra:3128

-When you are outside the IRCM, you select disabled for proxy configuration.
+When you are outside the IRCM, you select disabled for proxy configuration.( but with this setup, in windows, you started the VPN before to start the VM)

-Now you should access internet by browser but you still can't update apt packages.
+Anyway, for now you should access internet by browser but you still can't update apt packages.

 2.How to setup Internet Connection for APT packages updates